Lost in the Astral

 He reached for a name that is both blade and prayer.

 The name struck the air and scorched it.
 Heat crawled along the ceiling the way a desert wind crawls along a road at noon.
 Dust lifted from the floor in spirals.
-The Apkallu’s body arched and opened and the rider entered him like a storm taking a mouth.
+The sage’s body arched and opened and the rider entered him like a storm taking a mouth.

 The basin toppled.
 Water slapped the floor.
 A carved fish lost its tail to a crack that ran through the mortar.
 A pillar found a seam it had been hiding and opened it.

 He cannot remember later how long he was himself and how long he was only a house for another will.
-He knows only that Pazuzu clutched flesh and bone while Lamashtu’s talons cut paths through air that left no mark you could repair with plaster.
+He knows only that the protector clutched flesh and bone while the tearing one’s talons cut paths through air that left no mark you could repair with plaster.
 He felt the ritual not as a text but as a shape the body keeps as posture.
-He felt the shape slip.
-He felt the precise place where the pattern failed to close.

 That thin incompletion was the door she had been waiting for.